 Booking Your Visit

 All groups interested in visiting Blindside for an education talk or self-guided visit are required to complete a booking form.
 Given current capacity limits, we may not be able to accommodate your group if you arrive unannounced.

-Blindside currently offers in-gallery education talks during gallery hours on Tuesdays and Fridays 12-6pm.
+Blindside currently offers in-gallery education talks during gallery hours on Fridays and alternate Wednesdays, 12-6pm.